-- 2017 - ongoing.
+- 2017 - 2021.
 'Institutional design for the transition to flood resilience in developing countries'.
 PhD research project with Naim Laeni and prof. dr. Jos Arts (both University of Groningen).
 Funding: UG/Faculty of Spatial Sciences.

-- 2016 - ongoing.
+- 2016 - 2020.
 'Room for the River: organizing for spatial quality'.
 Evaluation of how Room for the River projects have produced spatial quality - which ways of working have been developed and to what extent were these successful in producing spatial quality?
 Research project commissioned by Rijkswaterstaat, together with dr. Tim Busscher and dr. Stefan Verweij (both University of Groningen).

 - 2012 - 2018.
 'Flood resilient cities?
 Resilience strategies in flood risk management and urban planning – a comparative analysis of Hamburg, London and Rotterdam'.
 Comparative research project with Britta Restemeyer (University of Groningen) and prof.dr.
 Johan Woltjer (University of Westminster).
 Funding: Dutch National Science Foundation (NWO).